Class 9 Exam > Class 9 Notes > English Class 9 > NCERT Solutions - The Man Who Knew Too Much

 (f) What were the Professor’s ambitions in the army?

-Ans : Professor Quelch wanted to race ahead of all his batch in getting a commission.
+Ans.
+Professor Quelch wanted to race ahead of all his batch in getting a commission.
 His first step was to get a stripe.

-(g) Did Private Quelch’s day to day practices take him closer towards his goal?
+(g) Did Private Quelch’s day-to-day practices take him closer towards his goal?
 How can you make out?

-Ans: Quelch was highly ambitious, very diligent, brainy but his strategy to impress his instructors, backfired.
+Ans.
+Quelch was highly ambitious, very diligent, and brainy but his strategy to impress his instructors, backfired.
 In pursuit of showing off his own knowledge, he irritated and tried to belittle his instructors.
 He rudely interrupted them in front of the squad and exhibited his knowledge.
 No wonder he is relegated to the back quarters of the kitchen house.

 (h) How did Private Quelch manage to anger the corporal?

-Ans : Private Quelch not only interrupted the Corporal rudely by needlessly elaborating the Corporal’s explanation of a grenade, but he also had the audacity to compare him to another instructor and tell him how he should deliver his instructions.
+Ans.
+Private Quelch not only interrupted the Corporal rudely by needlessly elaborating the Corporal’s explanation of a grenade, but he also had the audacity to compare him to another instructor and tell him how he should deliver his instructions.

 (i) Do you think Private Quelch learnt a lesson when he was chosen for cookhouse duties?
 Give a reason for your answer.